ops-center/searchlight/docs/node-alerts/node_volume.md

 ![check-by-node-label](/docs/images/node-alerts/node_volume/demo-1.png)

-### Check status of a specific node
+### Check volume stats of a specific node
-In this tutorial, a NodeAlert will be used check status of a node by name by setting `spec.nodeName` field.
+In this tutorial, a NodeAlert will be used check volume stats of a node by name by setting `spec.nodeName` field.

 ```yaml
 $ cat ./docs/examples/node-alerts/node_volume/demo-2.yaml